helm/charts/stable/magento/README.md

 [Magento](https://magento.org/) is a feature-rich flexible e-commerce solution.
 It includes transaction options, multi-store functionality, loyalty programs, product categorization and shopper filtering, promotion rules, and more.

+## This Helm chart is deprecated

+The Bitnami maintained Magento Helm chart is now located at [bitnami/charts](https://github.com/bitnami/charts/), as it now requires Elasticsearch.

+In order to ensure that Bitnami maintained charts follow a series of conventions and meet our requirements, all the dependencies must be maintained by Bitnami.

+This requirement conflicts with one of the technical requirements of Helm:

+> All Chart dependencies should also be submitted independently

 ## TL;DR;

 ```console